github/maturity-model/README.md

 - **Developers** interact directly with the code and witness the material benefits of open source.
 They experience the difference between writing custom code and finding high-quality reusable components on the internet.
 - **Technical leadership** benefits from the increase in quality and efficiency of their teams, but has to be aware of the long-term consequences of the adopted technologies.
-- **Security** benefits from software that is open for inspection and has been potentially reviewed and hardened by the community, but has to continuously monitor for un-vetted code as well as vulnerabilities and exposures.
+- **Security** benefits from software that is open for inspection and has been potentially reviewed and hardened by the community, but has to continuously monitor for un-vetted code as well as new vulnerabilities and exposures.
-- **Operations** benefit from reduced costs for software procurement and licensing.
 - **Legal** benefits from standardized software licenses, but has to monitor for intellectual property concerns.
 - **Business leadership** benefits from increased efficiency and quality, the reduction of unnecessary overhead, and the opportunity for alternate business models, but has to navigate the risk of disrupting core business value.